David Lynch's unrealized projects: Unrecorded Night

 Though secretive about exact details, Deming went on to state that the series was "another L. A. canon" for Lynch—an original mystery blending filmmaking and Old Hollywood.
-He cited Lost Highway, Mulholland Drive and Inland Empire as the thematic successors for Unrecorded Night, calling it "number four in that line of products."
+He cited Lost Highway, Mulholland Drive and Inland Empire as the thematic predecessors for Unrecorded Night, calling it "number four in that line of products."
 A few days later, Jennifer Lynch mentioned that they were considering the scripts be made available as a published piece.
+Speaking to A Rabbit's Foot, Sutherland stated that the series was going to be re-pitched to Netflix following changes, and was in her opinion "the best thing [Lynch] ever did."
+She revealed in a later interview that Toby Jones was to play the leading role.
+In a 2026, Reddit AMA, Jennifer specified that talks were underway amongst her siblings to publish the material.

+Offers

+Lynch was offered directing the films Fast Times at Ridgemont High, Frances, Tender Mercies, and Return of the Jedi.

+In Room to Dream, Kristine McKenna claims that through the 1990s, Lynch turned down directing American Beauty, The Ring and Motherless Brooklyn, but Lynch had no memory of receiving any of these offers.

 As producer

+It Is Mine

+In the 1990s, Lynch had agreed to executive produce what was to be the directorial debut of actor Crispin Glover, It Is Mine.
+When Glover instead made What Is It?
+(2005) as his first feature as a director and screened a rough cut for Lynch, he believed Lynch was only interested in executive producing It Is Mine, not What Is It?.
+When reading Lynch's 2018 memoir Room to Dream, Glover realised the two had had a miscommunication and that Lynch was under the impression he had executive produced What Is It?, which Glover had not been aware of, thus not crediting Lynch as an executive producer on the film.

 Edward Ford

 Lynch's name was associated with a notoriously unrealized script titled Edward Ford.

 King Shot

 In 2009 Lynch was announced as producer of an Alejandro Jodorowsky project titled King Shot.

 A Fall from Grace

 In 2013 Lynch was said to be planning to appear in his daughter Jennifer's feature Fall From Grace, which he would produce.

+Hyena

+At the time of his death, Lynch was involved to executive produce Hyena, a psychological thriller, which was then posthumously shopped at the TIFF Market that year.